david-walters/Milestone-2/README.md

 `yourResult.innerHTML = "You Scored ${score}/10!!!";`

-The innerHTML literally got printed as it is written and not as the expected string valuable of the variable score...
+This code literally printed ${score} in the innerHTML as it is written and not as the expected string valuable of the variable score...
 All because I used double quotation marks instead of single back ticks.

 ### General Issues

 All my other issues were basically the same thing over and over again.
-Because I was very new to JavaScript, I just kept experimenting with code and hoping to get desired results.
+I was very new to JavaScript so I just kept experimenting with code and hoping to get desired results.
 It was mainly down to syntax errors and lack of knowledge of what options I could use that caused the issues.
-Some things I guesed and it worked and others I had to Google how to see how others do it and I extrapolated what I learned.
-The vast majority of it was trial and error, and I got here in the end.
+Some things I guesed and it worked and others I had to Google to see how others do it, and I extrapolated from them some knowledge and skills to then work with the project.
+The vast majority of it was trial and error, and I got there in the end.

 <br>